This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup shredded Cheddar

-• 1 cup chopped cooked broccoli
+• 1 cup chopped cooked broccoli, well drained, or thawed frozen broccoli squeezed dry

 • 1/8 teaspoon kosher salt